silinternational/ecs-agent-monitor/README.md

 pasting in the S3 URL to that package, or by [building your own package](http://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) from the source.

-Make sure the package contains redis.
 Use `pip install -r requirements.txt path/to/package`

 ## IAM Policy
-You will need to create an new IAM role for this Lambda function to assume, in order that it may have the necessary permission to access ECS clusters, and deregister and terminate instances.
+You will need to create an new IAM role for this Lambda function to assume, in order that it may have the necessary permission to access DynamoDB, ECS clusters, and deregister and terminate instances.
 See `sample_policy.json` for an IAM permissions policy that could be applied to this role.

 It is also necessary to configure the role's trust relationships, in order to allow the Lambda function to assume it when run.
 See `sample_trust.json` for an